HawgBeat - Arkansas-Mississippi State position-by-position comparison

 Head coach Sam Pittman got the Razorbacks off to a 2-0 start with wins over Western Carolina and Kent State, but they've lost five straight to BYU, LSU, Texas A&M, Ole Miss and Alabama.

-Though the Razorbacks and Bulldgos face off every season, the transfer portal has made it more difficult to keep up with where the players you know are at.
+Though the Razorbacks and Bulldogs face off every season, the transfer portal has made it more difficult to keep up with where the players you know are at.

 For this reason, HawgBeat has you covered with a position-by-position breakdown between the two programs to see who has the advantage where...